 The First Pronatalist Foundation

 We are the first pronatalist organization in the world.
-While other organizations support various forms of pronatalism, they typically use pronatalism as proxy for other ideological and religious ends.
-We take a strict non-denominational stance on the subject of birth rates and demographic collapse, with a focus on science and data.
+While a few have claimed partially similar motivation, they typically use pronatalism as an instrument to other ideological or religious ends.
+We take a strict non-denominational stance with a focus on science and data.

-We are strongly against authoritarian population control policies.
-Rather than coercive, we are voluntarily expansive.
-We offer support and resources for anyone who has kids or may want them, regardless of ethnicity, sexuality, income, or other background.
+We are strongly against authoritarian population control policies: instead of violent coercion, we are voluntarily expansive.
+We offer support and resources for anyone who has kids or may want them, regardless of race, sexuality, income, or other background.